concord-consortium/collaborative-learning/README.md

 ### Initial steps

 1. Clone this repo and `cd` into it
-2. Run `yarn` to pull dependencies
+2. Run `npm install` to pull dependencies
 3. Run `npm start` to run `webpack-dev-server` in development mode with hot module replacement

 ### Building